joric/interviewbit/programming/arrays/triplets-with-sum-between-given-range.md

 3.A, B, B
 4.B, B, B
 ```
 We can quickly deduce that case 3 and case 4 are not possible.
 The minimum value for range B is a little bit more than 1.
 If we have two numbers that are a little bit more than 1, then our total sum will be a little bit more than 2.
 Say the numbers are 0.4, 1.0001 and 1.0001.
 Here sum is greater than 2.
-Hence, these cases won’t give us the required solution.
+Hence, these cases won't give us the required solution.
 Thus we can eliminate cases 3,4 and 5 (as they contain at least 2 numbers from range B).

 So then we only have to check cases 1 and 2.
 Unfortunately, checking these cases is a little difficult.
 How can we determine if there are three numbers less than or equal to 1 that add up to a value greater than 1 and less than 2?